sibadityamaiti89/c51/README.md

 # Other Libraries used on the project

-1)Android architecture components (ViewModel, LiveData, Navigation Component, Data binding)
+1)Android architecture components (ViewModel, LiveData, Data binding)

 2)Glide (Image loading, rendering and caching)